biggie-boss/LoreRim/README.md

 - Chrysamere quest removed.
 Weapon now found on Ustengraav boss who is now a ghost named The Lost Paladin :)
 - CC Pets, Dwarven Mudcrab, Nix Hound, Bone Wolf now have the quest entries hidden.
 You can still do the quest, you just won't get quest journal spam for it.
 - CC pets now need first smithing perk to make collars/bags
+- Ma'dran now wears the Ring of Masser
 - Nordic Jewelry quest disabled.
 You can craft it now with just the craftsmanship perk.